 Who is eligible?

-Some BERD Center services are offered at no cost to faculty members and trainees at institutions affiliated with Tufts CTSI; other services are offered for a fee and are available to anyone.
+Some pre-award BERD Center services are offered at no cost to investigators at institutions affiliated with Tufts CTSI; other services (post-award) are offered for a fee and are available to anyone (the rate may vary).

-Drop-in Sessions are open to anyone, with preference for faculty members, fellows, residents, and graduate students.
+Drop-in Sessions are open to anyone at an institution affiliated with Tufts CTSI, especially faculty members, fellows, residents, and graduate students.

-Student projects are not eligible for these free services, but students engaged in faculty-led projects may receive free consultations if the Principal Investigator is a faculty member at at Tufts CTSI-affiliated institution and the faculty member participates in the consultation.
+Student projects are not eligible for these free services, but students engaged in faculty-led projects may receive free consultations if the PI is a faculty member at a Tufts CTSI-affiliated organization and the faculty member participates in the consultation.